dammyboss/login_app_femi/README.md

 node server.js
 ```

-This command will install all the dependancy in the project.
+I will share the username and password via other means.